 Afro-Diasporic Dialogues: Black Activism in Latin America and the United States

 This course investigates how people of African descent in the Americas have forged social, political, and cultural ties across geopolitical and linguistic boundaries.
 We will interrogate the transnational dialogue between African Americans and Afro-Latin Americans using case studies from Brazil, Cuba, Haiti, and Puerto Rico.
-We will explore how black activists and artists from the US have partnered with people of color in Latin America and the Caribbean to challenge racism and economic inequality, while also considering why efforts to mobilize Afro-descendants across the Americas have often been undermined by mutual misunderstandings.
+We will explore how Black activists and artists from the U.S. have partnered with people of color in Latin America and the Caribbean to challenge racism and economic inequality, while also considering why efforts to mobilize Afro-descendants across the Americas have often been undermined by mutual misunderstandings.

 Instructors: Reena N. Goldthree

 Working across a range of sites (film, photography, literature, newsprint, music) this course thinks critically about media, Blackness, and social life.
 In the service of expanding our conceptions of media we will draw together unlikely titles and works from the 19th, 20th, and 21st centuries.
 How, we will ask, has media been the site where Blackness gets communicated, created, negotiated, and re-imagined?
 How does Blackness operate as both a media and medium?
 And, how do Black writers, thinkers, and artists negotiate the formal limits of media, and what might this reveal about Black aesthetics?